bhsd-harry/codemirror-mediawiki/mw/README.md

 *version added: 2.1.15*

-CTRL/CMD-click opens a wikilink or template or external link in a new tab.
+CTRL/CMD-click opens a link or a transcluded page in a new tab.

 ## wikiEditor